You are tuned to the most listened to radio talk show in America.

 The FBI says one thing, the CIA says another.

-What do you mean?
+Russia said, what do you mean?

-Well, the FBI, they go into a case and they look at all the stuff they can accumulate to get an indictment and then a conviction.
+Well, the FBI, they go into a case and they look at all the stuff they can accumulate to get an indictment and a conviction.

-CIA not doing that, the CIA collecting evidence for intelligence gathering.
+The CIA collecting evidence for intelligence gathering.

 Two different groups of people looking at the same thing will see different results and different characteristics.